Earl W. Brydges Artpark State Park

 Earl W. Brydges Artpark State Park (or Earl W. Brydges State Artpark) is a 108 acre state park located in the Village of Lewiston in Niagara County, New York.
 The park, which is officially named after former New York State Senator Earl Brydges, is generally referred to as Artpark.

 The Earl W. Brydges Artpark programs are managed by Artpark & Company, Inc for the New York State Office of Parks, Recreation and Historical Preservation under a Cooperative Agreement.
 Artpark & Company is a not-for-profit 501c3 Arts and Education organization which serves the people of Western New York and Southern Ontario.

 Today Artpark programming attracts over 150,000 audiences over the course of its summer season (June-August) and serves a population of approximately 1.2 million Western New Yorkers and over 1 million Canadian residents.
 Over the course of its 50-year history, over 2.5 million persons have attended musical and theater performances at Artpark.

 The park overlooks the Niagara Gorge.

-The park is 1 of 80 New York State Parks that are in the path of totality for the 2024 solar eclipse, with the park experiencing 3 minutes and 25 seconds of totality.
+The park is 1 of 80 New York State Parks that were in the path of totality for the 2024 solar eclipse, with the park experiencing 3 minutes and 25 seconds of totality.